-The nursing home negligence lawyers at The Barnes Firm have years of experience working with victims of nursing home abuse, and their families.
-Our firm has a track record of getting our clients the best results possible, and if you believe a loved one has been a victim of abuse or neglect, please contact one of our experienced nursing home abuse attorneys for a FREE consultation.
+The nursing home negligence lawyers at The Barnes Firm in California have years of experience working with victims of nursing home abuse, and their families.
+Our firm has a track record of getting our clients the best results possible.
+If you believe a loved one has been a victim of abuse or neglect, please contact one of our experienced nursing home abuse attorneys for a FREE consultation.

 Nursing Home Mistreatment in California

 Neglect and Abuse

-- Falls – These are some of most common injuries in nursing homes.
+Falls – These are some of the most common types of injuries in nursing homes.
 Staff members are responsible for providing a safe and respectful environment, but falls are often overlooked.
 These injuries can be serious, especially for elderly individuals.

 Assault and Other Violent Crimes – Any type of violence in a nursing home is illegal.
 Whether a staff member, a guest, or another patient is responsible for the abuse, contact the local authorities immediately.

-- Negligent Care – Those admitted to long-term care facilities require these services because they will need the help and care of others.
-When patients do not receive care or attention, serious injuries can occur Nursing home staff members are also responsible for providing the correct prescribed medication, and amounts to patients.
+Negligent Care – Those admitted to long-term care facilities require these services because they will need the help and care of others.
+When patients do not receive care or attention, serious injuries can occur.
+Nursing home staff members are also responsible for administering the correct prescribed medication and amount to patients.

 Malnutrition – Patients are often given too much or deprived of vital nutrients in some nursing homes.
 They may also receive disproportionate meals.
 It is crucial that each patient receives a balanced diet.
 Nursing home staff members must be properly trained in nutrition and the administration of meals.

-- Diabetic care – Those with diabetes are prone to high blood-glucose levels.
+Diabetic care – Those with diabetes are prone to high blood-glucose levels.
 This can impact the body’s ability to make insulin.
-A common disease, diabetics require special care in long-term care facilities.
+This is a common disease where diabetics require special care in long-term care facilities.